grapeot/blog/content/aws-cluster.md

 ## How?

 1. Create spot instances on AWS.
-2. On each machine, run `curl https://grapeot.me/aws.sh | sh` if that fits you.
-Or `git clone http://github.com/grapeot/debianinit` and execute `setup-ubuntu.sh` to initialize the system.
+2. On each machine, `git clone http://github.com/grapeot/debianinit` and execute `setup-ubuntu.sh` to initialize the system.
 Note the script is personalized for me with `python` and `vim` support.
 Folk it to add your own stuffs.
 3. That's it for configuration.
 To submit jobs, use `parallel`.
 Let's look at this example: